felixtp/felixtp.github.io/about.md

 ## Get in Touch

 If you've made it this far, you're either genuinely interested or severely procrastinating.
 Either way, I salute you.
-Feel free to drop me a line—I promise I'm more coherent in written form than this About page might suggest.
+Feel free to drop me a line-I promise I'm more coherent in written form than this About page might suggest.

 ---

-*Currently located somewhere between "learning something new" and "wondering what I've gotten myself into"—which, coincidentally, has been my default state for the better part of four decades.*
+*Currently located somewhere between "learning something new" and "wondering what I've gotten myself into"-which, coincidentally, has been my default state for the better part of four decades.*